Forced into an early save from Shaun Maloney which he dealt with well, and was unable to do anything about Boyce's inventive goal.

 Extremely quiet afternoon from the 23-year-old, who failed to contribute at all throughout his 80 minutes on the field.
 Replaced by Gomez.

 Started brightly, holding the ball up well before teeing up Maloney for an early chance.
-Seemed to run out of steam as the game progressed, yet will feel aggrieved to have been denied the equalizer by the linesman's flag.
+Seemed to run out of steam as the game progressed, yet will feel aggrieved to have been denied the equaliser by the linesman's flag.

 Was a presence in midfielder, yet the ball often found its way through the Wigan midfield following his arrival as the game became increasingly stretched.